UPDATE: Researching Cameroonian Law

 Table of Contents

 Cameroon, with a total land area of 475,440 square kilometers, is located in Western Africa, bordering the Atlantic Ocean, Equatorial Guinea, Gabon and the Republic of Congo to the South, Central African Republic and Chad to the east, Lake Chad to the north and Nigeria to the west.
-The population of 23,109,871 (January 2015 estimates), is made up of an extraordinary diversity of about 250 tribes which spoke least 285 different indigenous languages (280 of which are living and 5 extinct).
+The population of 27,224,262 (2021 estimates), is made up of an extraordinary diversity of about 250 tribes which spoke least 285 different indigenous languages (280 of which are living and 5 extinct).
 To this complex mix is superimposed a bi-cultural division between a minority Anglophone community from the former British trust territory of Southern Cameroons, who make up about 20% of the population and occupy two of the ten administrative regions in the country, and a dominant Francophone community from the former French Cameroun who make up 80% of the population and occupy the rest of the eight administrative regions.
-The English and French languages are constitutionally recognized as the official languages, though most official communications are usually in the dominant French language.
+English and French are constitutionally recognized as the official languages, though most official communications are usually in the dominant French language.
 However, Pidgin English, a common lingua franca in English-speaking West Africa, is widely spoken in the Anglophone regions and in some of the major towns in the Francophone regions, which have a substantial Anglophone community.
+In 2019, a Law on the Promotion of official languages was enacted (Law No. 2019/019 of the 24th December 2019).
+The Law reiterates the equal status of the two official languages and recognizes the right of any user of public services to ask to be rendered service in any of the two official languages of his/her preference Litigants also have the right to choose the language in which the judgment should be served to them.

 In the pre-colonial Cameroonian society, there existed diverse unwritten indigenous laws and usages, which applied in varying degrees to the different ethnic groups.
 The only exception was in the north where the Foulbe tribes, who originally invaded the territory from North Africa in the early nineteenth century, had introduced Islamic laws.
 Despite the differences in the structures, content and institutions, which applied these indigenous and Islamic laws or traditional laws as they are referred to today, there were many similarities.
 A German attempt to ascertain and codify the different traditional laws was frustrated by the outbreak of the First World War, but the results from the six tribes that were studied showed that there were substantial similarities in basic concepts and practices.
 The traditional system of justice was administered by a series of ad hoc bodies ranging from the family head, quarter head, chief and the chief’s council.
 Perhaps the most remarkable and controversial aspect of this system of justice was the extensive use of trial by ordeal.
 The commonest examples of this involved drinking poisonous concoctions, putting the hands in boiling palm oil or water, or holding a red-hot iron bar.
 If the accused came to no harm, then his innocence was considered as proven.